-Torro et al. \cite{torro2023design} developed a design theory explaining how Social VR can support trust-building in virtual teams.
-Grounded in social exchange theory, which emphasizes reciprocal interactions as the foundation of relationships \cite{cook2013social}, they proposed that trust emerges through two key pathways in Social VR: a \textit{peripheral} route, driven by first impressions (e.g., avatar appearance, social cues), and a \textit{central} route, based on deeper assessments of a partner's competence, integrity, and goodwill \cite{torro2023design}.
-The article emphasized that immersive Social VR applications designed to support both verbal and nonverbal communication can enhance trust through both routes.
+Torro et al. \cite{torro2023design} proposed a design theory explaining how Social VR can support trust-building in virtual teams.
+Grounded in social exchange theory---which emphasizes reciprocal interactions as the foundation of relationships \cite{cook2013social}---they proposed that trust emerges through two key pathways in Social VR: a \textit{peripheral} route, driven by first impressions (e.g., avatar appearance, social cues), and a \textit{central} route, based on deeper assessments of a partner's competence, integrity, and goodwill \cite{torro2023design}.
 For example, avatars that mimic natural gestures, proximity-based conversations, and realistic movement can help promote social bonding.
 Moreover, features like virtual break rooms with spatial properties can support casual, unstructured interactions, which are often absent in structured video calls or text-based platforms.

 Yassien et al. \cite{yassien2020design} highlighted another key dimension of trust in Social VR: personal space.
 This article found that users felt safer and more connected when their virtual personal space was respected.
 Trust was undermined when avatars came too close or moved in ways that felt erratic or unpredictable, causing discomfort and breaking the sense of social ease.
-The researchers recommended designing Social VR applications with mechanisms to prevent collisions and unwanted proximity between avatars, reinforcing the importance of comfort and perceived safety in virtual interactions.
+The researchers recommended designing Social VR applications with mechanisms to prevent collisions and unwanted proximity between avatars, reinforcing the importance of comfort and perceived safety.

-In summary, these two articles suggest that trust can be supported through both social signaling and environmental design, such as expressive avatars, respectful personal space, and opportunities for informal interaction.
+Together, these two articles suggest that trust in Social VR is supported through both social signaling and environmental design, including expressive avatars, respectful personal space, and opportunities for informal interaction.